Larger Scale Commissions

 After graduating in July 1998, Hannah went on to win a succession of awards for her work, including second prize in the Sefton Open Exhibition 1998; the Major Award from the Manchester Academy of Fine Arts for her sculpture Consider in 1999; and the Alec Tiranti Prize for Young Portrait Sculptors in 2000.
 The recognition she received after the Alec Tiranti Prize led her to be interviewed by The Times for the Great British Hopes column.

-Read a recent interview with Hannah in AAH Magazine.
+Read an interview with Hannah in AAH Magazine.